 Blockchain Technology MOOC

-This MOOC will provide a background for individuals involved with libraries, urban planning, government agencies, publishing and other organizations to understand the issues and applications of Blockchain technology.
-The course is open to everyone for free and runs March 11 – April 21, 2019.
-Upon completion, participants will receive badges and a certificate.
+This MOOC provides a background for individuals involved with libraries, urban planning, government agencies, publishing and other organizations to understand the issues and applications of Blockchain technology.
+The MOOC was held in spring 2019, but course content was made publicly available.

 Beginning in July 2022, the Gateway PhD program will be offered through a partnership with Manchester Metropolitan University in Manchester, England.
 This international research-focused doctoral program affords a unique opportunity for students to earn a PhD in Library and Information Management from Manchester Met without having to relocate to England or disrupt their current careers.
 From 2008 to 2021, the Gateway PhD program’s partner university was Queensland University of Technology in Australia.